Sentenced For Uncharged Crimes

-The murder-for-hire allegations were not part of Ross’s indictment, the government did not bring those allegations to trial, so of course the jury did not rule on them.
+The murder-for-hire allegations were not part of Ross’s indictment, the government did not bring the accusations to trial, and therefore the jury did not rule on them.
 Yet at sentencing, Judge Forrest used these uncharged, unproven allegations to justify her sentence.

 “The sentence was based on judicial findings related to allegations of serious crimes that not only were never found by a jury but were not even among the charges leveled at trial.”

 – National Lawyers Guild, and seven other signers, in a brief in support of the Supreme Court petition.

 During the sentencing hearing, Judge Forrest also relied on unsubstantiated, unproven allegations of overdose deaths allegedly connected to Silk Road, stating that “in some way, [they] related to Silk Road.”
-Like the murder-for-hire allegations, these were never prosecuted, charged or even mentioned at trial and were based on what the appeal calls an “entirely subjective, undefined and unprecedented standard.”
+Like the murder-for-hire allegations, these were never prosecuted, charged or even mentioned at trial, and were based on what the appeal calls an “entirely subjective, undefined and unprecedented standard.”

-Even the Court of Appeals found certain testimony related to uncharged crimes inappropriate.
+Even the Court of Appeals found some impact statements at sentencing inappropriate.
 Judge Gerald Lynch was concerned that parents’ testimony related to these deaths “put an extraordinary thumb on the scale that shouldn’t be there” and created “an enormous emotional overload for something that’s effectively present in every heroin case.”
 He asked “Why does this guy get a life sentence?” and went on to call the sentence “quite a leap”.